-Otherwise known as the “Soul Crushing Switchbacks Trail”–thanks to my dear husband for that!–the Apgar Lookout Trail traverses Apgar Mountain to the fire tower near the peak and views of Lake McDonald.
-The easiest way to reach the trail is from the West Glacier entrance on the west side of the park.
-Shortly after passing through the West Glacier entrance gate a road branches off to the left with signs for the Glacier Institute, a horse corral and the Apgar Lookout trail.
-At the next intersection you’ll turn right towards the horse corral, then continue following the signs to the left which take you to an unpaved dirt road and the trailhead.
+Otherwise known as the “Soul-Crushing Switchbacks Trail” 😮–thank you Mr. Trekker, for that!–the Apgar Lookout Trail traverses Apgar Mountain to the fire tower near the peak and views of Lake McDonald.
+The easiest way to reach the trailhead is from the West Glacier entrance on the west side of the park.
+Shortly after passing through the West Glacier entrance gate a road branches off to the left with signs for the Glacier Institute, a horse corral, and the Apgar Lookout Trail.
+At the next intersection, you’ll turn right towards the horse corral, then continue following the signs to the left which take you to an unpaved dirt road and the trailhead.

 The lack of shade-producing foliage does offer one advantage…this trail allows for incredible views of the surrounding Flathead River Valley.
-If you make it to the top, we were told the views of Lake McDonald bordered by the park’s mountains to the north are beautiful.
-In my semi-delirious state I half-heartedly named this the Butterfly Trail for the numerous (and lovely) flying insects we stirred up on our trek.
+If you make it to the top, we were told the views of Lake McDonald bordered by the park’s mountains to the north are beautiful. (click here for the webcam view from the summit of Apgar Mountain.)
+In my semi-delirious state, I half-heartedly named this the Butterfly Trail for the numerous (and lovely) flying insects we stirred up on our trek.
 As I’ve mentioned in other posts for this park, beware of bears on this trail.
 We did not see any but some hikers that were exiting the trail as we were starting out did.
-Also, three days later, a mountain biker (and park ranger) was tragically killed when he surprised a Grizzly on a bike path about 6 miles from this very trail (outside the boundaries of the park).
+Also, three days later, a mountain biker (and park ranger) was tragically killed when he surprised a grizzly on a bike path about six miles from this very trail (outside the boundaries of the park).

 Know How Hard to Push Yourself When Hiking